 What To Look For In A Pear Shaped Diamond

-We love pear-shaped diamonds and want you to know a lot about them so that when you shop, you’re prepared to select a high-quality piece.
-Here are some tips on finding a pear shape diamond!
+We love pear-shaped diamonds!
+Knowing a lot can prepare you to select a high-quality piece.
+Here are some tips on finding a pear-shaped diamond!

 Beware the Bow Tie

-Like oval cut stones, you’ll have to beware of the bow-tie effect.
+Like oval-cut stones, you’ll have to beware of the bow-tie effect.
 This refers to dark sections in the middle of your diamond due to the proportions of the cuts.
-You want minimal bow-tie effect and proportional cuts to your pear diamond.
+You want a minimal bow-tie effect and proportional cuts to your pear diamond.

 Pear Engagement Ring Settings